JMDKC/artangled-hugo/content/posts/2025-10-26-welch-swarbrooke.md

 Things get frothier still above a fireplace on the gallery’s ground floor, where hangs a dreamy oil by Luke Edward Hall - one of today’s most successful purveyors of feyness.
 (The self-portrait mentioned above is up the stairs.)
 It’s a painting commissioned by the gallery for the show, called _Denton with Angel_.
 The author is posed, glasses- and pain-free, against vines, gazed at by a golden cherub.
 Welch’s long, drawn face, his waxy pallor, is smoothed out and prettified.

-In this way, we are given permission to leave the show, precious yellow book in hand, and put to the back of our minds the lonely pain of what’s upstairs.
+In this way, we are given permission to put to the back of our minds the lonely pain of what’s upstairs.
 We give in to placid loveliness instead.
 A pity that Denton himself couldn’t do the same.

 _Strange Discoveries: The Art of Denton Welch is at John Swarbrooke Fine Art (London).
 10-30 October 2025_